-I have written many stellar articles about Belgrade.
+I’ve written many stellar articles about Belgrade.
 And rightly so.
-It is a dynamic and interesting city, that is rapidly changing.
-It is still a refreshingly rare non-globalised European city, especially after most western European cities where you see the same establishments over and over again.
-In that respect, Belgrade is a very authentic city.
-When you walk around, you can see numerous small business, such as shops, restaurants, bars, coffee shops rather than western corporations.
-But, Belgrade still has a very prominent decadent side and it wouldn’t be fair not to mention it.
-That’s because when you go there, its decadent aspect is very much in your face.
+It is a dynamic and interesting city, that’s rapidly changing.
+It is still a refreshingly rare non-globalised European city, especially after most western European cities where you see the same shops and restaurant chains over and over again.
+In that respect, Belgrade is very authentic.
+When you walk around, you can see numerous small business, such as shops, restaurants, bars and coffee shops, rather than western outlets.
+But, Belgrade still has a prominent decadent side and it wouldn’t be fair not to mention it.
+That’s because when you go there, decadent Belgrade is very much in your face.

-Or it could be that there wasn’t money for maintenance.
+Or, it could be that there wasn’t money for maintenance.
 However, the communist government built the industry, roads, hospitals, schools and huge new residential areas.
-In those times, people received flats from the government for free.
-Apart from factories that existed and which are mostly all closed now, everything else constructed during communist times in Belgrade is still very much in use.
+In communist times, people received flats from the government for free.
+Apart from factories that previously existed and which are mostly all closed now, everything else constructed during the communist times in Belgrade is still very much in use.
 And, people will continue to use those facilities for a long time.

 I have taken photos for this post completely randomly.
 It wasn’t a difficult task, because wherever you are in the city, you can see such buildings.
-Some of them are in very central areas and next to already restored buildings.
+Some of them are in the very central area, next to already restored buildings.

-What matters is that they are now doing the necessary work.
-Of course, the task is enormous and it will take a long time to tilt the balance to the point when only some buildings would need to be renovated, as a regular maintenance.
+What matters is that they are doing the necessary work now.
+Of course, the task is enormous and it will take a long time to tilt the balance to the point when only some buildings would need to be renovated, as regular maintenance.

 The above photo is of Balkanska Street.
-It is a historical street in the heart of Belgrade, where you can still find some traditional craftsmanship shops.
+It’s a historical street in the heart of Belgrade, where you can still find some traditional craftsmanship shops.
 The street was very recently completely renovated, including the subterranean infrastructure.
-The idea is to bring the street back to its previous glory.
+The idea is to bring the street back to its former glory.

 But when you see this building, you understand that there is still much more that needs to be done.
 The same is repeated all over Belgrade.
 Even the main and the most important Prince Michael street contains buildings with black facades.

-Certainly, there are many buildings in the most central pedestrian area that still look bad, despite the fact that they actually have magnificent facades.
-It is just that right now you can’t see it.
-A good example is a building in a photo below in Tzar Lazar Street.
+Certainly, there are many buildings that still look bad in the most central pedestrian area, despite the fact that they actually have magnificent facades.
+It’s just that you can’t see it right now.
+A good example is the building below, in Tzar Lazar Street.

 If you go to Belgrade in this period, you will see many works everywhere and a city that is changing the way it looks.

-There is certainly an element of attraction in this decadence, especially because at the same time you see many improvements.
-The potential is huge and certainly once the whole city has been completely restored, it will look splendid.
+Certainly, there is an element of attraction in this decadence, especially because you can see many improvements at the same time.
+The potential is huge and once the whole city has been completely restored, it will look much better.

 But, there is one more important point to consider.

 It also means that Serbia and Belgrade are excellent value for money.
-You can go to best restaurants and have an absolutely exquisite meal for unimaginably small amount of money.
+You can go to the best restaurant and have an absolutely exquisite meal for unimaginably small amount of money.
 If you remain at the “normal” level, the cost of everything is further reduced.

-In other words, in Belgrade you can feel like a king, even on a relatively small budget.
+In other words, you can feel like a king in Belgrade, even on a relatively small budget.
 You will not find that in any other European country, although to my knowledge Romania is similarly affordable.

-And for as long as you can see buildings as in this post, Belgrade will be an affordable destination.
-So, that makes me think – what would I prefer?
+Thus, for as long as buildings remain as you can see them in this post, Belgrade will be an affordable destination.
+But, that makes me think – what would I prefer?
 A splendid, but expensive city that shines beautifully or slightly decadent Belgrade that welcomes with its friendliness, openness and down to earth costs?

 I like Belgrade as it is right now, but that’s clearly for my selfish reasons.
-I can afford to do things to the extent that I can’t do in other places.
+When I am there, I can afford to do things to the extent that I can’t do in other places.
 In other places, I am very much aware of how much everything costs.
 In Belgrade, that’s almost irrelevant, because it is so cheap.

 But, I need to clarify.
 Belgrade is cheap for people coming from the west, it is not cheap for an ordinary Serbian person, that earns an ordinary Serbian salary.
-In fact, for them Belgrade is very expensive.
+In fact, Belgrade is very expensive for them.

-Well, I am looking at Belgrade from my point of view and this article is more for people that intend to travel there.
+Well, I am looking at Belgrade from my point of view and this article is more for people that intend to visit from other countries.
 Only in that context, you can understand what I am trying to say.

-Also, it would not be fair that someone reads my previous posts and only see many restored and beautiful buildings.
+Also, it wouldn’t be fair that someone reads my previous posts and only see many restored and beautiful buildings.
 Belgrade’s reality is also this.
 Its decadent, neglected, dilapidated but rather charming side.

 The main photo in this post is Bezistan.
-It is a pedestrian pass between Terazije and Nikola Pašić Square.
-Right now this pass is in a terrible state!
+It’s a pedestrian pass between Terazije and Nikola Pašić Square.
+Right now, this pass is in a terrible state.